Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 # TO-DO v1.0

 #### NEW FEATURES
+- [ ] Internet shortcuts have binaries in ~/.bin/bash-functions
 - [ ] Functions: sed, cp, mv, echo >> `filename`, touch, less
 - [ ] Add to favorites must not need to run bash command, instead use hash -r or similar strategy
 - [ ] Colors palette of default profile from terminal function (fonts lookalike)